Tibetan Mastiff Breed Guide

 Are Tibetan Mastiffs Good With Children?

 As they are larger dogs, it’s not typically recommended to get a Tibetan Mastiff if you have small children.
 However, if your children are a little older and comfortable around dogs you shouldn’t run into too many issues.
 At the end of the day, training is key here and if properly trained when they are puppies, Tibetan Mastiffs can be great around children.
-It all depends on the owner’s level of experience with dogs and the disposition of the dog.
-As they are affectionate and protective, it could be a great match, it just depends if their training has mellowed out their domineering nature.
+It all depends on the owner’s level of experience with dogs and the temperament of the dog.
+As they are protective and have an affectionate personality, it could be a great match.
+It just depends if their training has mellowed out their domineering nature.

 Health Concerns for Tibetan Mastiffs